 Recycling is the use of waste material as a source raw material.
 Recyclable materials include for example, aluminum cans, scrap metals, plastics, glass and paper.
-Activity A reports that in all ports garbage from ships is brought to a landfill (with the exception of Damietta), and no further information is presented on recycling schemes for garbage.
-An overview of the quantities of garbage from ships in each port, as reported in Activity A, is presented in Annex B. It follows that food waste constitutes the major part of the total volume of garbage to be received.
+Activity 1 reports that in all ports garbage from ships is brought to a landfill, and no further information is presented on recycling schemes for garbage.
+An overview of the quantities of garbage from ships in each port, as reported in Activity 1, is presented in Annex B. It follows that food waste constitutes the major part of the total volume of garbage to be received.

 A particular difficulty with food wastes may be that importing these wastes from ships is sometimes officially prohibited by regulations on public health or by veterinary regulations.
-The report on Activity A does not provide information on this issue.
+The report on Activity 1 does not provide information on this issue.